fionahiklas/interview_prototype_ac_metrics/README.md

 * deviceApi - code and documentation for the device API service
 * experiments - code or other experiments to investigate ideas

+## Design

+The design document for the system has been exported as HTML from [Visual Paradigm](https://www.visual-paradigm.com) and can be viewed by opening the `index.html` file under the `design` folder in a browser, from there you can navigate around the models and diagrams.

 ## Assumptions